-This display is on the instrument panel between the speedometer and tachometer.
+This display is on the instrument panel.
 It shows you the position of the shift lever.
-It also indicates a possible problem in the transmission if the "D4" indicator light flashes.

 The shift lever has seven positions.
 It must be in Park or Neutral to start the engine.
 When you are stopped in D4, D3, 2, 1, N or R, press firmly on the brake pedal and keep your foot off the accelerator pedal.